sc8ing/simple-spending-tracker/README.md

 Description ::= anything
 ```

 When a currency other than the default specified in the config file is used, the program will check if that currency's symbol or name has been defined.
-If a new currency symbol is used without a full name specified (or vice versa), the program will stop and require the first use of a new currency to specify both the short symbol and full name.
+If either the symbol or name exists, the line will be linked with that currency.
+If a symbol exists in the database but not a full name for it (or vice versa) the symbol or name used will be updated to what was written in the line.

 Here's an example of how contents of a text file for spending tracking can be formatted: